raoulx24/valkey-operator/docs/valkey-cluster-requirements.md

 - **Sidecar** initiated - Heartbits or major events: HTTP/1.1.
 Major events can be Valkey failed, someone deleted the pod
 - **Operator** initiated - rest of communication: gRPC - only **orchestrator** open channels to needed **sidecars** when orchestration is triggered.
 Even use short-lived gRPC streams if needed.

-## `csi secrets` vs `secret` Considerations

-A `secret` can be consumed and loaded by the **operator**, while `csi secrtes` can only be mounted in a pod.
-Because of this, and because it is desired to have a common approach for both worlds, the **operator** will not manage external provided secrets (by both means).

-The only secrets creted by it are intermediate and client/server certificates used internally by mTLS.
-Main two reasons:
--  it is extremely complicated for an external party to generate all needed certificates, with proper SPIFFE-style SANs for authorization
-- it is imperative that the communication between **operator** and **sidecars** is not hampered by some misconfigured certificates

-The only exception is when the cluster is created directly unbound, when there is no mTLS, so no need for related certificates.

 ## TLS

 If `externalCerts` is provided in `ValkeyClusterTls`, it will be validated in **init-container** or **sidecar**.